The Component library lets you extend functionality in Bizagi by including custom code to be used in the logic behind your processes.

 We include the reference in our component.

-For the .NET edition, we build the class library project as a dll assembly.
+We build the class library project as a dll assembly.

 Our component’s namespace is called MyCreditBureauComponent, and our Class is public (Class1).
 The method we will use in this example is IsCustomerInBlackList.